eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 So far we have seen pods, deployments and services.
 We have also seen Kubernetes keeping up it's promise of resilience.
 Now we see how we can have **high availability** on Kubernetes.
 The easiest and preferred way to do this is by having multiple replicas for a deployment.

-Lets increase the number of replicas of our nginx deployment to four(4):
+Let's increase the number of replicas of our nginx deployment to four(4):

 ```shell
 $ kubectl scale deployment nginx --replicas=4